usds/medicaid-renewals-playbook/ex-parte-renewals/individual-vs-household.md

 States were required to self-report this issue to CMS; however, there may be additional symptoms of the issue.

 Some signs this may be happening:
-- Data is only be available at the case or account level.
+- Data is only available at the case or account level.
 - A flag on one person in the case blocks (or excludes) an entire case from moving forward.
 - A case uses the lowest income threshold available for MAGI determinations.
 - Mixed cases (MAGI and non-MAGI) are excluded from ex parte.